libp2p/interop/README.md

 > In this repo you will find the [PDD (Protocol Driven Development)](https://github.com/ipfs/pdd) stories that enable you to test a libp2p implementation against other implementations.

+## ❗️ Important

+**The setup for these tests is still in flux, please make sure to read the latest update at: https://github.com/libp2p/interop/issues/1**

 ## PDD Compliance Test Stories

 Each Test Story has actors and a dramatization.